5 Dental Milestones for Children

 Moving into their preteen years, children should have lost all of their primary teeth and have all of their permanent teeth grown in.
 If this is not the case for your child, don’t worry!
 Everyone’s teeth move at their own pace.

 If you notice gaps, overlaps, or an under/overbite in your child’s teeth, you may want to look into getting braces.
 It is best to get them early on since permanent teeth are easier to move when they are fairly new, rather than waiting until the child grows into a young adult.
+Early orthodontic intervention can help guide your child's teeth in the right direction, supporting optimal dental health and reducing the risk of future issues.

 It is important to remember that not all children will need braces.
 It is dependent on the child and how their permanent teeth grow in and align together.
 Furthermore, there are several types of braces and alternative orthodontic treatments available to today's pediatric patients, including invisible aligners.